-Advanced: Splitting a unit
+Advanced: Splitting a device into two locations

 Now add the timing unit to the timing point: Go to the 'Timing units (Setup)' window and press the finger icon to the right of the timing unit and assign the timing unit to the timing point (in this case assign the unit including antennas 1-4 to the start point).

 The whole process can now be repeated until all antennas have been assigned to a various timing point.
 Thus, to assign the antennas 5-8 to the finish point choose the same timing unit but now specify the use of antennas 5-8, add the unit to the event and assign the unit including antennas 5-8 to the finish point.
 Now the same timing unit will be assigned to two different timing points (start and finish) with 4 anteannas (1-4) for the start point and 4 antennas (5-8) for the finish point.